mrworf/plexupdate/README.md

 There are also a few additional options for the more enterprising user.
 Setting any of these to `yes` will enable the function.

+- CHECKUPDATE
+  If set (and it is by default), it will compare your local copy with the one stored on github.
+If there is any difference, it will let you know.
+This is handy if you're not using ```git clone``` but want to be alerted to new versions.
 - PLEXSERVER
   If set, and combined with AUTOINSTALL, the script will automatically check if the server is in-use and defer the update.
 Great for crontab users.
 PLEXSERVER should be set to the IP/DNS of your Plex Media Server, which typically is 127.0.0.1
 - PLEXPORT